kartik-v/yii2-grid/README.md

 ## Data Column (Enhanced)
 ### \kartik\grid\DataColumn
 The default Yii data column has been enhanced with various additional parameters.
 Refer [documentation](http://demos.krajee.com/grid#data-column) for details.

+## Expand Row Column (New)
+### \kartik\grid\ExpandRowColumn
+An enhanced data column that allows one to expand a grid row and display additional/detail content in a new row below it either directly or via ajax.
+Refer [documentation](http://demos.krajee.com/grid#expand-row-column) for details.

 ## Editable Column (New)
 ### \kartik\grid\EditableColumn